 - resilience - I don’t quit, I have no fear, I do not hesitate.
 My Ph.D was one of the hardest things I ever did.
 Everything else seems easy to deal with, which explains my permanent state of optimism.

 - reading and writing - I’ve read and wrote so much that I feel immense pleasure during my reading and writing sessions.
 By the way, I strongly disagree with a statement in the agile manifesto that says: “Working software over comprehensive documentation”.
-You don’t use any library without documentation, do you?
+You don’t have any dependencies in your project without documentation, do you?

 - problem solving oriented - problems are what keep me motivated.
 When solutions come, and they always come, I fulfill my need of being useful for others.
 Part of the solution for every problem is to influence our peers to feel the same.